jemadduxVault/warmups/06-robot-name/README.md

 then robot1 will print the same name 3 times, and robot2 will not have the same name as robot1.

+Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
+The next time you ask, it gets a new name.

 if I say:

 ```ruby